nikgolos/fluently_extension/README.md

 This extension:
 - Detects when you're in an active Google Meet meeting
 - Uses the Web Speech API to transcribe speech in real-time
+- Applies enhanced audio processing with echo cancellation to better capture all speakers
 - Automatically saves transcripts at regular intervals
 - Detects when meetings end and finalizes transcripts
 - Provides an interface to view and manage your saved transcripts